Sioux City, Iowa: Crime

 Sioux City has a crime rate that is 91% higher than the average for Iowa and 63% higher than the national average.
-The violent crime rate is 90% above the Iowa average and 49% higher than the national average, based on the FBI's uniform crime reports for the year of 2020.
-According to the report, this represented an 12% decrease over the prior year.
+The violent crime rate is 90% above the Iowa average and 49% higher than the national average, based on the FBI's uniform crime reports for 2020.
+According to the report, this represented a 12% decrease over the prior year.